 - 1. A. 2.
-Analyze the historic events, documents, and practices that are the foundations of our political systems - C. Explain the significance of principles in the development of the Declaration of Independence, Articles of Confederation, Preamble, U.S. Constitution and the Bill of Rights - 1.
-B. 1.
-Analyze how individuals' roles and perspectives shape the American political system
+Analyze the impact of historic documents and practices that became the foundations of the American political system during the early national period - D. Describe the significance of principles in the development of the Declaration of Independence, Articles of Confederation, Preamble, U.S. Constitution and the Bill of Rights